5G Interfaces Explained

 Interface Connects Plane Main role

-NG-C NG-RAN and AMF Control plane Access signaling, NAS transport, paging, and UE context control.
+NG-C / N2 NG-RAN and AMF Control plane Access signaling, NAS transport, paging, and UE context control.

-NG-U NG-RAN and UPF User plane User traffic between the RAN and the 5GC.
+NG-U / N3 NG-RAN and UPF User plane User traffic between the RAN and the 5GC.

-Xn-C NG-RAN node and NG-RAN node Control plane Mobility, context transfer, load coordination, and inter-node signaling.
+Xn-C NG-RAN node and NG-RAN node Control plane Mobility, context transfer, and inter-node coordination.

-Xn-U NG-RAN node and NG-RAN node User plane Forwarding between NG-RAN nodes when inter-node user-plane support is needed.
+Xn-U NG-RAN node and NG-RAN node User plane Inter-node user-plane forwarding support.

 F1-C gNB-CU and gNB-DU Control plane Split-gNB control coordination.